Home » Environment » Global Warming

 Sea Level Rise and Acidification of Ocean

 A report published by WMO, suggests that the rate of sea level rise has doubled for the period between 2013 and 2021 compared to the rate for the period between 1993 and 2002.
-Earth scientists are suggesting that if this phenomenon continues, many human-inhabited coastal areas will be submerged into the sea in the coming decades.
-Also, with the concentration of carbon dioxide rising in the atmosphere, oceans are absorbing more of it.
-This is leading to ocean acidification.
-The impact of this phenomenon can be disastrous for ocean biodiversity, particularly the coral reefs.
+Earth scientists warn that if this continues, many coastal areas where people live could be underwater in the coming years.
+Rising carbon dioxide levels are also causing oceans to absorb more CO2, leading to ocean acidification.
+This can be harmful to ocean life, especially coral reefs.

 Adverse Impact on Terrestrial Ecosystems of the Earth

-It has been recorded that many flora and fauna species are heading northwards in Northern Hemisphere.
-Significant changes have been observed in the migratory movements of birds across the world.
-Early arrival to their summer feeding and breeding grounds is quite evident.
-Expert biologists suggest that rising temperatures in the tropical and subtropical regions may lead to an outbreak of new diseases, which in turn may render many floral and faunal species extinct.
+It has been recorded that many flora and fauna species are heading northwards in Northern Hemisphere, changes have been observed in the migratory movements of birds across the world.
+Animals are arriving early at their summer feeding and breeding grounds.
+Experts say rising temperatures in tropical and subtropical areas could cause new diseases, putting many plants and animals at risk of extinction.

 Social and Economic Impact